 A fortnight ago, November 2014, I spent a couple of days in Kaikoura doing a bit of fishing.
 Though I travelled around I spend the nights camped by the sea at Hapuku, near Mangamaunu, about 15km north of Kaikoura.

-Early Saturday I woke to a warm still morning with the sun rising from the sea to light up the still snow capped high tops of the Seaward Kaikoura Ranges.
-Getting on for 7am I put the billy on for a cup of coffee.
+Early Saturday I woke to a warm still morning with the sun rising from the sea to light up the still snow-capped high tops of the Seaward Kaikoura Ranges.
+Getting on for 7 am I put the billy on for a cup of coffee.
 It was a glorious day with just a light breeze getting up as I took a few photographs while eating breakfast.

 There were half a dozen people taking an early morning stroll along the shingle beach when suddenly, out of nowhere, the wind speed began to increase appreciably.
 Within the space of just 5 minutes or so the north-westerly had increased to at least 50 knots.
 I’m not kidding!
 It was howling.
-As the people on the beach turned to run back towards their campervans, some hundred metres distant, they could do nothing but watch as their out-door tables and chairs cartwheeled out to sea.
+As the people on the beach turned to run back towards their campervans, some hundred metres distant, they could do nothing but watch as their outdoor tables and chairs cartwheeled out to sea.
 Their furniture was closely followed by anything not securely tied down.
 Awnings, campervan sky-light covers, clothing, foliage, the lot was all headed seaward!

-By this stage my vehicle was rocking wildly in the powerful gusts.
+By this stage, my vehicle was rocking wildly and bouncing in the powerful gusts.
 I was very close to the sea, parked, like every other silly bugger, out in the open fully exposed to this fearful onslaught of natures fury.
 “Why the hell did I park in such an exposed position,” I asked myself.

 I partly opened my window and called out, “what are you doing?”
-He fort his way into the fearful wind to come over to my window.
+He fought his way into the fearful wind to come over to my window.
 He shouted with a German, or perhaps Austrian accent, that something had blown off the top of his campervan!
 A sky-light cover I think, he said.
 “We are leaving now and going to Kaikoura”, he informed me, with obvious fear in his voice.
-I said to him that it was safer to stay here!
-With that he seemed much happier and returned to his own campervan.
+I said to him that it was safer to stay here and point his vehicle into the wind!
+With that, he seemed much happier and returned to his own campervan.